Eric-ghub/Python_Projects/README.md

 ##Editing the file

-It's a Markdown file in this repositotry
+It's a Markdown file in this repository.